 The Massachusetts Mandatory Health Insurance Law requires that all students carrying 9 credits or more in the Fall or Spring terms must participate in the Massachusetts Regional Community College Student Accident & Sickness Insurance Plan or in a health insurance program with comparable coverage.
 This law does not apply to students who register for 9 credits or more in the Summer term only.

-If you have questions concerning the health insurance program being offered by Northern Essex Community College for the Academic Year 2012-2013, you will find Benefit and Plan Information as well as Frequently Asked Questions by clicking on Gallagher Koster who services the plan.
+If you have questions concerning the health insurance program being offered by Northern Essex Community College for the Academic Year 2015-2016, you will find Benefit and Plan Information as well as Frequently Asked Questions by clicking on Gallagher Student Health & Special Risk who services the plan.

 If you have comparable coverage you may waive the insurance premium by filling out an electronic waiver (see waiver instructions listed below).
 The deadline for submitting this waiver is the due date of your bill.
 If you have not completed an online waiver by the due date of your bill, it will be assumed that you do not have your own health insurance and the insurance charge will remain on your account.

 FINAL DEADLINE to submit the waiver for the Fall 2015 has been extended until November 30, 2015.
 If you are unable to submit the waiver by this due date, please contact the Bursar’s office at 978-556-3900 immediately.